 Since I have had the best experience with American Express, I’d recommend using them over Chase.
 I don’t have experience with Barclays, Citi or the Discover benefit, although I do have Discover and should investigate!
 Here are the two American Express options:

-- No fee – American Express Blue Cash Everyday Card – Earn $150 after you spend $1,000 in purchases in your first 3 months.
+- No annual fee – American Express Blue Cash Everyday Card – Earn $150 after you spend $1,000 in purchases in your first 3 months.